 Bitter melon leaves are best suited for cooked applications such as boiling, stewing, and sautéing.
 The leaves and the attached tendrils are most commonly served cooked as the heat will slightly lessen the bitterness of the greens.
-When cooking with other ingredients be sure to add the bitter melon leaves last to prevent an overly bitter flavor from taking over the dish.
-In the Philippines the leaves are commonly served with rice and mung beans in a dish known as ginisang monggo.
-Leaves can be used in curries, stir-fries and soups.
-They can be used as a substitute for or in combination with other greens in recipes where greens are called for.
-The leaves can also be used to make a medicinal tea.
-Younger leaves which have a milder flavor and delicate texture can be used in salads.
+When cooking with other ingredients, be sure to add the Bitter melon leaves last to prevent an overly bitter flavor from taking over the dish.
+In the Philippines, the leaves are commonly served with rice and mung beans in a dish known as ginisang monggo.
+Bitter melon leaves can be used in curries, stir-fries, and soups.
+The leaves can also be used to make tea and beer.
+Younger leaves, which have a milder flavor and delicate texture can be used in salads.
 Bitter melon leaves will last for a couple of days when stored fresh in a plastic bag in the refrigerator.

 Bitter melon fruits and leaves have long been used in the Amazon for their medicinal properties.
-In Peru the leaves are used as an anti-viral aid to help reduce symptoms of measles and malaria.
-In Nicaragua bitter melon leaves are used in the treatment of diabetes, hypertension and to aid in childbirth.
-In many cultures various parts of the bitter melon plant including the leaves are used as a contraceptive as they have been shown to have an antifertility effect in both males and females.
+In Peru, the leaves are used as an anti-viral aid to help reduce symptoms of measles and malaria.
+In Nicaragua, Bitter melon leaves are also used to help reduce symptoms of diabetes, hypertension, and to aid in childbirth.
+Bitter melon leaves are typically dried and used as a tea or ground into a paste when used as a medicinal aid.

-People have spotted Bitter Melon Leaves using the Specialty Produce app for iPhone and Android.
+People have shared Bitter Melon Leaves using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 Mira Mesa Farmer's Market